BDX-town/Akkoma/docs/docs/configuration/mrf.md

 * removing media from messages
 * sending only public messages to a specific instance

 The MRF provides user-configurable policies.
 The default policy is `NoOpPolicy`, which disables the MRF functionality.
-Akkoma also includes an easy to use policy called `SimplePolicy` which maps messages matching certain pre-defined criterion to actions built into the policy module.
+Akkoma also includes an easy-to-use policy called `SimplePolicy` which maps messages matching certain pre-defined criterion to actions built into the policy module.

 It is possible to use multiple, active MRF policies at the same time.